 So, keep in mind that each termite report scenario may be different.
 Therefore, requirements and remedies vary as well.
 Besides lender and Veteran’s Administration requirements, it is key that the Veteran and their representatives are happy with the findings and corrections if necessary.

-Another key piece of advice is to provide the VA termite inspection to the lender and buyer ASAP.
+Another essential piece of advice is to provide the VA termite inspection to the lender and buyer ASAP.
 It is much better to request, negotiate, and perform repairs early rather than the day of closing.
 A termite inspection is a small price to pay to feel comfortable!

 Termite Inspection Requirements for Other Loan Types

 Again, this depends on the lender.
-Some lenders require a termite inspection on all loans while other lenders do not expect them.
+Some lenders require a termite inspection on all loans, while other lenders do not expect them.
 Foremost, if an appraisal mentions possible termite damage or moisture issues, a lender will require an inspection.

 OVM Financial usually does not require a termite inspection for existing construction unless the appraiser requires one.
 Although, if there is a termite inspection fee on the closing disclosure, we must see the report.
 Then, if there are issues, they must be corrected.
 In the end, a termite inspection is a small price to pay to feel comfortable with the home structure.